-To teach Concepts of Print to young children you can reference the skill continuum for tips on what children can do at different ages and levels.
-For example, 4-year-olds may be at Benchmark 4.
+To teach concepts of print to young children, you can reference the skill continuum for tips on what children can do at different ages and levels.
+For example, four-year-olds may be at Benchmark 4.
 Research indicates that at this level “many children won’t be able to read sentences, but they could identify a few letters and even a few familiar words such as their own name, Mom, and Dad.
 They can even start to identify spaces between words.”
-Download your free skill continuum here
+Download your free skill continuum here.

 2. Letter/Word Recognition

-If you check the Skill Continuum under Letter/Word recognition, it is common for 3-4-year-olds to only recognize 6-7 letters.
-Try focusing on the 3 featured letters of the month when you go on a hunt so that you reinforce these letters in a new experience.
+If you check the Skill Continuum under Letter/Word recognition, it is common for three- and four-year-olds to recognize only six or seven letters.
+Try focusing on the three featured letters of the month when you go on a hunt so that you reinforce these letters in a new experience.
 For children who are comfortable with letter recognition, you can begin to move towards word recognition.